 Now don’t get me wrong, I don’t know the capitol for every state in the country.
 But I did go through the growing pains of trying to learn them as a kid.
 And that way of thinking critically, that way of testing my brain, helped me learn things about myself and forced me to practice deliberately.
 If we refrain from having kids go through that as they develop, we’re only holding them back.

 Of course, memes are just one outlet to the instant gratification we seek, but they’re a big one.
-While memes continue to take over the internet in every way, shape and form, it is important to keep in mind how they got here and where they’re going.
+While memes continue to thrive on the internet in every way, shape and form, it is important to keep in mind how they got here and where they’re going.
 With a digitalized age such as ours comes repercussions.
 We must remember not to abstain too far from our roots, even if there’s a bunch of new trees sprouting.

 External Media: